contoweb/delivery-calculator/README.md

-# Delivery Calculator
+# Delivery Calculator for Laravel

-One Paragraph of project description goes here
+Calculate a date time by providing the start date time and a duration in hours.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
-Give examples
+Laravel
+Carbon
 ```

 ### Installing